pranav0905bala/My-Portfolio/README.md

 ### 👋 Welcome!

 I’m a graduate Electrical Engineer (M.S., University of Cincinnati) specializing in **robotics, research, mechatronics, and electromechanical design**.
-My focus is on building and validating **real-world hardware systems**, with strong emphasis on **system integration, control systems, and hardware debugging**.
+I’m particularly interested in roles related to **robotics, controls, and electrical hardware development**, with a focus on building and validating **real-world hardware systems**, and a strong emphasis on **system integration, control systems, and hardware debugging**.

 ---